Agents

 SequentialAgent

-Execute sub-agents one after another, passing each agent's output as input to the next:
+Execute sub-agents one after another.
+Each agent's output becomes the next agent's input:

 from sagewai import UniversalAgent, SequentialAgent